Heapy/awesome-kotlin/README.md

 * [JetBrains/swot](https://github.com/JetBrains/swot) - Identify email addresses or domains names that belong to colleges or universities.
 Help automate the process of approving or rejecting academic discounts.
 * [mrcsxsiq/Kotlin-Pokedex](https://github.com/mrcsxsiq/Kotlin-Pokedex) - A Pokedex demo app built with Kotlin using ViewModel, LiveData, Room and Navigation
 * [LukasLechnerDev/Kotlin-Coroutine-Use-Cases-on-Android](https://github.com/LukasLechnerDev/Kotlin-Coroutine-Use-Cases-on-Android) - Learn Kotlin Coroutines for Android by example.
 Sample implementations for real-world Android use cases.
 Unit tests included.
-* [Kotlin/kotlin-koans](https://github.com/Kotlin/kotlin-koans) - Kotlin Koans are a series of exercises to get you familiar with the Kotlin Syntax.
 * [JetBrains/kotlin-examples](https://github.com/JetBrains/kotlin-examples) - Various examples for Kotlin.

 ### <a name="projects-idea-plugins"></a>Idea Plugins <sup>[Back ⇈](#projects-idea-plugins-subcategory)</sup>